10 Days in Japan: Itinerary, What to Do & Where to Go

 Trail at Arashiyama Bamboo Grove in Kyoto

-Elsewhere in Arashiyama lies one of the Kyoto’s five great Zen temples, Tenryu-ji Temple.
+Elsewhere in Arashiyama lies one of Kyoto’s five great Zen temples, Tenryu-ji Temple.
 Dating back to the 14th century, Tenryu-ji Temple and its gardens are worth exploring, even if just for a half-hour.

-Whatever your schedule save time for Arashiyama’s most unique attraction, the Arashiyama Bamboo Grove.
+Whatever your schedule, save time for Arashiyama’s most unique attraction, the Arashiyama Bamboo Grove.
 It’s one of the most famous sites in Kyoto—and with good reason.
 The short walk, starting just north of Tenryu-ji Temple and running to Okochi Sanso, feels quite otherworldly as slivers of light slice between bamboo trees swaying and reaching towards the sky.

 Ready to explore Arashiyama to its fullest?
 Join in on one of these great Kyoto tours featuring Arashiyama: